 There is something so visceral and frantic about battling head to head with other players in Tetris.
 Thankfully, if you want a more relaxed experience, that’s available, too, in the form of the Big Block DLC.
 It’ll run you $10, but considering the base game is free, it’s an easy sell.

-Fortnite might be the biggest game in the world and it’s available for just about every platform, including the Switch.
-You can easily link your accounts in-game, allowing you to carry over your progress from PC, PS4, or Xbox One.
+Fortnite might be the biggest game in the world, and it’s available for just about every platform, including the Switch.
+You can easily link your accounts in-game, allowing you to carry over your progress from PC, PS4, or Xbox One (even mobile, if you’re an Android Fortnite fiend).
 Battle Royale and Creative modes are available on Switch, though Save the World is not.

 Although you’ll need an internet connection to play Fortnite, you don’t need Nintendo Switch Online.
 Fortnite is one of a few exceptions to Nintendo’s paid online subscription.

 Warframe isn’t just one of the best free Nintendo Switch games, it’s one of the best free games in general.
 The game single-handedly proved that free-to-play games can come with AAA quality and a load of free content, establishing the same business model that other entries on this list follow.

 The game functions similarly to Destiny 2.
 In Warframe, you take control of one of more than 30 Warframes, armor units that have their own abilities and customization.
 You can then take your custom character out on various short quests, either alone or with up to three other people.
 As you progress, you’ll be able to unlock new weapons, items, and worlds, each of which offer dozens of hours of gameplay.